tumejh/SecurityEngineering-tumejh/Week1_Threats/README.md

 2. Screenshot of haveibeenpwned search, you can redact information if you want.
 3. Did you change passwords and/or email + password combos, that were leaked, if not, do it.

+Answers:
+They havent got leaked.
+Screenshot in the folder.
+I wasnt pwned though.
+Nothing was leaked.

 ### Feedback
 Be sure to give feedback on these tasks.
 Do you feel these to be the kind of skills you might need or want?

+I feel like more practical stuff could be included.